javierlona/arlington-library-web-course/README.md

-# arlingtonlibrary
-These are the files for Arlington Public Library's Design.Code.Market class.
+These are the files I use to teach the Arlington Public Library's Design.Code.Market class.